deepsense-ai/seahorse/docs/operations/one_hot_encoder.md

 ---
 layout: documentation
-displayTitle: Polynomial Expand
+displayTitle: One Hot Encoder
-title: Polynomial Expand
+title: One Hot Encoder
-description: Polynomial Expand
+description: One Hot Encoder
 usesMathJax: true
 includeOperationsMenu: true
 ---
-Applies polynomial expansion to vector columns.
+Maps a column of category indices to a column of binary vectors.

 This operation is ported from Spark ML.
-For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.feature.PolynomialExpansion">org.apache.spark.ml.feature.PolynomialExpansion documentation</a>.
+For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.feature.OneHotEncoder">org.apache.spark.ml.feature.OneHotEncoder documentation</a>.

 **Since**: Seahorse 1.0.0